Universal Health Visiting Pathway in Scotland: pre-birth to pre-school

 Domestic abuse

-If you suspect domestic abuse, and it is safe to do so, ask the woman using the guidance on routine enquiry, and refer to ' What every health worker needs to know about domestic abuse' then continue as above.
+If you suspect domestic abuse, and it is safe to do so, ask the woman using the guidance on routine enquiry, and refer Scottish Government’s guidelines for Health Care Workers in NHS Scotland in responding to domestic abuse, then continue as above.

 Ensure appropriate documentation and recording but not in hand held notes.
 If women are experiencing other forms of gender based violence, refer to accompanying evidence updates.